 US Lacrosse is the first governing body to take action to mandate this standard.

 Beginning in 2021, US Lacrosse will require that all goalies in girls’ and boys’ lacrosse wear protectors that meet the new NOCSAE Commotio Cordis performance standard.
 This requirement will extend to all field players in boys’ lacrosse beginning in 2022.

 The Safety Equipment Institute is the only entity that certifies equipment to NOCSAE standards.
 Review their current list of products that meet the standards for lacrosse gear.

 With the support of US Lacrosse and the National Federation of State High School Associations (NFHS), NOCSAE believes that compliance with the standard will enhance player safety and effectively address what is often a catastrophic injury.

 What can you do?

-For future chest protector purchases, check the list of products certified by the Safety Equipment Institute.
-The rules for meeting the NOCSAE Commotio Cordis performance standard will become mandatory with the upcoming 2021 & 2022 US Lacrosse requirement (above).
+For chest protector purchases, check the list of products certified by the Safety Equipment Institute.
+The rules for meeting the NOCSAE Commotio Cordis performance standards are now mandatory (see US Lacrosse requirement, above).
 Also, while the odds of a Commotio Cordis player injury are low, ensuring that more people attending a lacrosse game are prepared with up-to-date training in CPR and AED operation will help in the event this does happen.